ZhangLi-CS/GCP_Optimization/README.md

 1. Download the pre-trained models.

 2. Testing on ImageNet: In floder `src` , run ` sh ./scripts/val/val_download.sh`

-## Test the LandScape

-1. Test MobileNetV2 models' LandScape: In the floder `./landscape/MobileNetV2` , run `sh ./scripts/train.sh`

-2. Test ResNet models' LandScape: In the floder `./landscape/ResNet` , run `sh ./scripts/train.sh`

-*Note that you need to modify  the `dataset path` or `model name` in `train.sh` for fitting your configurations, and descriptions on all parameters can be found in file `./landscape/readme.txt`.

-## ImageNet-C && ImageNet-P

-You can download the test code and the dateset from  [https://github.com/hendrycks/robustness](https://github.com/hendrycks/robustness)

 ## Acknowledgments
 We would like to thank the team behind the [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV) and [ImageNet-C & ImageNet-P](https://github.com/hendrycks/robustness)for providing a nice code, and our code is based on it.